ankitpokhrel/jira-cli/README.md

 ```

 #### Add
-Add command allows you to add issues to the sprint.
+The `add` command allows you to add issues to the sprint.
 You can add up to 50 issues to the sprint at once.

 ```sh
 # Add issues to the sprint using interactive prompt